tgem/crowdre-glossary/readme.md

 This is the code used to extract and analyze glossary term candidates from the CrowdRE dataset in the conference paper proposal by Gemkow, Conzelmann, Hartig and Vogelsang.

+The file "Extended Report.pdf" presents an extended version of our findings that also discusses the effects of varying elements of our processing pipelines on the extracted glossary term candidates.

 The paper, and this code, builds on the CrowdRE dataset:
 P. K. Murukannaiah, N. Ajmeri, and M. P. Singh, “The smarthome crowd requirements dataset,” https://crowdre.github.io/murukannaiah-smarthome-requirements-dataset/ , Apr.
 2017.